epfl-lasa/CITRIFIED/data_format_spec.md

   - `datetime` - the ISO 8601 current time using UTC timezone, for example "2021-01-23T11:22:33Z"
   - `trial` - the brief identifier code (for example, "apple_01")
   - `details` - the verbose description (the full trial yaml configuration as string)
-  - `params` - the parameters for the insertion and cut interactions
+  - `insertion` - the parameters for the insertion interaction
-    - `insertion_depth` - the desired insertion depth in meters
+    - `depth` - the desired insertion depth in meters
+  - `cut` - the parameters for the cut interaction
-    - `cut_depth` - the desired cut depth in meters
+    - `depth` - the desired cut depth in meters
-    - `cut_radius` - the desired cut radius in meters
+    - `radius` - the desired cut radius in meters
   - `esn`
     - `inputs` - the names of the input signals
     - `config_file` - the path of the ESN config file